chuckconway/fluentconditions/README.md

 # Fluent Conditions

-The goal of this library, isn't to replace good design, but to make bad design easier to read.
-In a well designed system, the need for nested if-statements is rare.
+Fluent Condition is a library designed to simplify nested if-statements.
+In many systems nested if-statements are the honey-pot of defects.
+The logic can be difficult to follow, debug and change.
+Fluent Conditions aims to help reduce the pain by providing a fluent syntax that helps express the requirements in a readable syntax.
+Well designed systems don't have a need for many nested if-statements, our goal isn't to replace well designed system, but to make bad design eaiser to read.